KageKirin/GENie/docs/scripting-reference.md

 ---
 ### include(_directory_)
-Includes a file named `premake4.lua` from the specified directory.
+Includes a file named `genie.lua` from the specified directory.
 This allows you to specify each project in its own file, and easily include them into a solution.

 #### Arguments
 _directory_ - path to the included directory, relative to the currently-executing script file.